 The interesting part is that you can edit the style settings for individual blocks from the Editor.

-You can easily jump between the settings for the Site, Template, and Template Parts from the Editor.
+You can easily jump between the Site, Template, and Template Parts settings from the Editor.

 There are patterns available under different categories like header, footer, pages, buttons, gallery, etc. Let your creativity go wild.

 Blockbase by Automattic is an experimental full-site editing theme.
 Once you activate Blockbase, you will notice the Site Editor tab which opens the full-site editor.